JuliaSchantz/ExperimentalProjectInstructions/README.md

 # thrifty
-This project is an online thrift store
+This project is a tutorial for javascript filtering.
+See google drive link for tutorial: https://drive.google.com/file/d/1qvwWw8QOhg0MAHorD0LJyRyqtkRYg9_F/view?usp=sharing